justjonah01/Pi-Hole-with-Docker/README.md

 ## 3. The Fun Part

-Now we actually are able to get into cool stuff.
+Now we actually are able to get into the cool stuff.

 Inside the project folder, run the command "docker compose up -d" in Powershell.
 If you see a bunch of stuff starting to run, you are on the right track!